New Hampshire hasn’t taken a stance for or against Internet gaming. Instead,

 they’re in a grey zone that has opened them up to offshore casinos.

-Before we continue discussing this matter, let’s look at how section 637:2 II(d) of New Hampshire's constitution defines gaming:
+Before we continue discussing this matter, let’s look at how section 637:2

-"To risk something of value upon a future contingent event not under one’s
+“To risk something of value upon a future contingent event not under one’s

 Under New Hampshire law, any form of gambling not approved by the state is

 Let’s discuss these interpretations below while answering some important

 Is Online Gambling Legal in New Hampshire?